pivotal-cf/docs-pks/_plans.hbs.md

   <p class="note"><strong>Note</strong>: If you deploy a cluster with multiple control plane/etcd node VMs,
     confirm that you have sufficient hardware to handle the increased load on disk write and network traffic.
 For more information, see <a href="https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/hardware.md#example-hardware-configurations">Hardware recommendations</a> in the etcd documentation.<br><br>
     In addition to meeting the hardware requirements for a multi-control plane node cluster, we recommend configuring monitoring for etcd to monitor disk latency, network latency, and other indicators for the health of the cluster.
 For more information, see <a href="monitor-etcd.html">Configuring Telegraf in TKGI</a>.</p>
-  <p class="note warning"><strong>WARNING</strong>: To change the number of control plane/etcd nodes for a plan, you must ensure that no existing clusters use the plan.
-Tanzu Kubernetes Grid Integrated Edition does not support changing the number of control plane/etcd nodes for plans with existing clusters.
+  <p class="note warning"><strong>WARNING</strong>: To change the number of control plane/etcd nodes for a plan, you must ensure that no existing clusters use the plan. {{  vars.product }} does not support changing the number of control plane/etcd nodes for plans with existing clusters.
   </p>
 1. Under **Master/ETCD VM Type**, select the type of VM to use for Kubernetes control plane/etcd nodes.
-For more information, including control plane node VM customization options, see the [Control Plane Node VM Size](vm-sizing.html#master-sizing) section of _VM Sizing for Tanzu Kubernetes Grid Integrated Edition Clusters_.
+For more information, including control plane node VM customization options, see the [Control Plane Node VM Size](vm-sizing.html#master-sizing) section of _VM Sizing for {{  vars.product }} Clusters_.

 1. Under **Master Persistent Disk Type**, select the size of the persistent disk for the Kubernetes control plane node VM.

-1. Under **Master/ETCD Availability Zones**, select one or more AZs for the Kubernetes clusters deployed by Tanzu Kubernetes Grid Integrated Edition.
+1. Under **Master/ETCD Availability Zones**, select one or more AZs for the Kubernetes clusters deployed by {{  vars.product }}.
-If you select more than one AZ, Tanzu Kubernetes Grid Integrated Edition deploys the control plane VM in the first AZ and the worker VMs across the remaining AZs.
+If you select more than one AZ, {{  vars.product }} deploys the control plane VM in the first AZ and the worker VMs across the remaining AZs.
 If you are using multiple control plane nodes, {{{ vars.product_short }}} deploys the control plane and worker VMs across the AZs in round-robin fashion.

-  <p class="note"><strong>Note:</strong> Tanzu Kubernetes Grid Integrated Edition does not support changing the AZs of existing control plane nodes.</p>
+  <p class="note"><strong>Note:</strong> {{  vars.product }} does not support changing the AZs of existing control plane nodes.</p>
-1. Under **Maximum number of workers on a cluster**, set the maximum number of Kubernetes worker node VMs that Tanzu Kubernetes Grid Integrated Edition can deploy for each cluster.
+1. Under **Maximum number of workers on a cluster**, set the maximum number of Kubernetes worker node VMs that {{  vars.product }} can deploy for each cluster.
 Enter any whole number in this field.
 <br>
 {{# evalExpression "current_page.data.windowsclusters == true"}}
   ![Plan pane configuration, part two](images/plan2-win.png)